Sheepolution/how-to-love/book/chapter13.md

 But it's also true for example 2.
 We need more conditions to be sure there is collision.
 So example 2 shows we can't go too far to the right.
 How far exactly can we go?
 How much would Red have to move to the left for there to be collision?
 When **Red's left side** is further to the **left** than **Blue's right side**.

-So we have 2 conditions, is that enough to ensure there is collision?
+So we have two conditions, is that enough to ensure there is collision?

 Well no, look at the following image: